noahgibbs/codefolio_middleman/source/topics/ruby_general/index.html.markdown

 <img src="/images/codefolio_book_transparent_320_205.png" class="pull-right" width="320" height="205" alt="The Codefol.io logo on a book cover."> </img>

-About Ruby Topics (that don't fit into a more specific category):
+Some Ruby topics that don't fit into a more specific category:

 Social and Community: